cron-mon-io/cron-mon/README.md

 [![CI](https://github.com/howamith/cron-mon/actions/workflows/ci.yml/badge.svg)](https://github.com/howamith/cron-mon/actions/workflows/ci.yml)

-# Cron-Mon
+# CronMon

-Cron-Mon is a tool for monitoring cronjobs (or _tasks_ of a similar nature), built with Rust and Vue3.
+CronMon is a tool for monitoring cronjobs (or _tasks_ of a similar nature), built with Rust and Vue3.

 This project came about purely from my curiosity as to whether or not Rust was a good choice